polimi-ispl/2025-music-plc-challenge/README.md

 Packet loss, either by missing packets or high packet jitter, is one of the main problems and, in turn, engineering challenges in real-life NMP.
 While PLC for Voice over IP has recently attracted a great deal of attention, PLC for NMP applications has been considerably less studied.

+This year’s challenge follows the same format as the 2024 edition, with a few important updates to reflect the importance of real-time performance in practical applications (see **Evaluation Rules**).

 We invite researchers and practitioners in signal processing, machine learning, and audio technologies at large to take part in the second edition of the challenge.

 The **IEEE-IS² 2025 Music Packet Loss Concealment Challenge** is part of the 3rd IEEE International Workshop on Networked Immersive Audio ([IEEE IWNIA 2025](https://internetofsounds2025.ieee-is2.org/workshops/3rd-ieee-international-workshop-networked-immersive-audio)), an event of the 6th IEEE International Symposium on the Internet of Sounds ([IEEE IS² 2025](https://internetofsounds2025.ieee-is2.org)).
 The Symposium will take place in L'Aquila, Italy, October 29–30, 2025.